-3 Coexistence and Migration Issues
+Coexistence and Migration Issues

-This section discusses the issues involved in the coexistence of NSS and Linux POSIX file systems in Novell Open Enterprise Server 2.
-It also identifies some differences in how the Novell Trustee Model is managed on Linux as compared to NetWare 6.5 SP8.
+This section discusses the issues involved in the coexistence of Novell Storage Services (NSS) file system and the Linux POSIX file systems in Open Enterprise Server (OES) 11 and later.
+It also identifies some differences in how the OES Trustee Model is managed on Linux as compared to NetWare 6.5 SP8.

-- Section 3.1, "Comparison of NSS to Other File Systems," on page 19 - Section 3.2, "Compatibility Issues for File System Rights on Linux," on page 19 - Section 3.3, "NCP Server Directory and File-System Trustee Rights and Attributes," on page 23 - Section 3.4, "Acquiring eDirectory Security Equivalence Vectors for NSS Users," on page 23
+- Section 3.1, "Comparison of NSS to Other File Systems," on page 13 - Section 3.2, "Compatibility Issues for Trustee Rights on Linux," on page 13 - Section 3.3, "NCP Server Directory and File-System Trustee Rights and Attributes," on page 16 - Section 3.4, "Acquiring eDirectory Security Equivalence Vectors for NSS Users," on page 17